-UCLA researchers have developed an artificial intelligence system which can diagnose breast cancer more accurately.
-The study was published in JAMA Network Open, and its authors are Ezgi Mercan of Seattle’s Children Hospital, Sachin Mehta and Linda Shapiro of the University of Washington, Jamen Bartlett of Southern Ohio Pathology Consultants and Donald Weaver of the University of Vermont.
+UCLA researchers have developed an artificial intelligence system that can diagnose breast cancer more accurately.
+The study was published in JAMA Network Open.
+Its authors are Ezgi Mercan of Seattle’s Children Hospital, Sachin Mehta and Linda Shapiro of the University of Washington, Jamen Bartlett of Southern Ohio Pathology Consultants and Donald Weaver of the University of Vermont.
 The medical images which sometimes could be difficult to read for the naked human eye could be read almost accurately with the help of the new system.

-Dr. Joann Elmore who is the study’s senior author and a professor of medicine at the David Geffen School of Medicine at UCLA, said, “It is critical to get a correct diagnosis from the beginning so that we can guide patients to the most effective treatments.
+Dr. Joann Elmore, the study’s senior author and a professor of medicine at the David Geffen School of Medicine at UCLA, said, “It is critical to get a correct diagnosis from the beginning so that we can guide patients to the most effective treatments.
 Ezgi Mercan of Seattle’s Children Hospital is the study’s first author.

-Back in 2015, Elmore showed the differences between the opinions of pathologists on their interpretation of breast cancer.
+In 2015, Elmore showed the differences between pathologists’ opinions on their interpretation of breast cancer.
 The study also revealed that diagnostic errors occurred in about one out of every six women who had ductal carcinoma in situ (a noninvasive type of breast cancer).
 These diagnoses were given in about half of the biopsy of cases of breast atypia.